resilient-swarms/meta-cmaes/README.md

         bash scripts/test_recovery.sh ${RESULTS_DIR} random "envir damage" david55

 that is, $methods is the type of method in (bo, duty, lv, or random); $test_type is the type of adaptation test (damage and/or envir); $replicates is the identifier of your run (e.g., 1,2, or 3 is common).

+These runs generate files named as "envir_performance" and/or "damage_performance" where applicable (in the $RESULTS_DIR/$condition/exp$replicates folder).

 8C.
 Assessing cross-domain transfer
 8C.1 Install the test performance script (see 8B.1-2)